LukasFuchs/FDCSGm/Benchmark/Blanckenbach/README.md

 $nz = (n-1)\sqrt[3]{\frac{Ra}{4}}+1$. &emsp; &emsp; &emsp; (3)

-Increasing the resolution of the model, insuring that a high enough resolution is present in the thermal boundary layer as defined with equation Now, one can run a series of models for the high Rayleigh number cases with an increasng resolution
+Increasing the resolution of the model, insuring that a high enough resolution is given for the thermal boundary layer as defined with equation (3), should result in steady-state values similar to the values given by the benchmark.
+Thus, one can run a series of models for the high Rayleigh number cases with an increasng resolution (n = 2,3,4, and 5) and plot the results with respect to the resolution:

 ![ResTest_eta_constRa1e6](https://github.com/LukasFuchs/FDCSGm/assets/25866942/29b92c83-ddb2-498b-a0fb-c3ca3da6f24a)<br>
 **Figure 5.** Resolution test for high Rayleigh number calculations.
 Needs some further exploration, why the rms is not propergating towards the benchmark value!
+The models were calculated using ADI for the diffusion solver (t<sub>courant</sub>=3.0) and semi-lagrangian for the advection.

 --------------------------------------------------------------